rixth/zappenstein/README.md

 The recent purchase slides show a static map.
 In Safari, when an image fully loads, if it has been 3D-transformed, it flickers white for a moment.
 I resolved this by implementing the slideContentReady event, which allows the slide renderer code to tell the UI that everything is loaded, and to display the slide.

+Furthermore, when mousing over a 3d transformed element, mousemove events do not have a reliable layerX/layerY value.
+They'll randomly bounce back to other incorrect values for a tick here or there.

 ### Zappos API

 I was counting on using the Statistics/topStyles method in the API, however, I found that often it would not return any data.
 It appears the time window that it looks at is far too small.
 For this reason, I subbed in the Flickr API for photos.